xari/xari-dev/content/blog/horizontal-bar-plot/index.md

   .attr("height", height)
 ```

-Now that our SVG element has been appended to the document's body, let's add a full-height-and-width white background to it, with a black border.
+Now that our SVG element is appended to the document's body, let's add a full-height-and-width white background and black border to it.
-We'll remove this element later-on, but for the purpose of this step-by-step tutorial, I find it helpful because it shows us the boundary of the SVG.
+This is purely to help us get oriented with where the different elements of our plot will go, and we'll remove it once we've put our axes in place.
+Keep the variable name `documentOutline` in mind, as we'll need to reference that name when we're ready to remove the outline.

 ```js
 const documentOutline = svg